Saving southern Africa’s amphibians

 Who we work with

 Our work would not be possible without support from our funders, including the Rainforest Trust, IUCN, Synchronicity Earth, and Whitley Fund for Nature, and the wide range of partners we work with on a local, national, and international level.
 These partnerships range from other NGOs to research institutions to provincial conservation agencies.
-For example, we partner with the Amphibian Survival Alliance (ASA) and are a regional representative for the ASA Global Council.
-Dr Jeanne Tarrant is the regional (southern Africa) chair for the IUCN Amphibian Specialist Group (ASG), and co-chair of the IUCN ASG Habitat Protection Working Group.
+For example, we partner with the Amphibian Survival Alliance (ASA) and Dr Jeanne Tarrant is the regional (southern Africa) chair for the IUCN Amphibian Specialist Group (ASG), and co-chair of the IUCN ASG Habitat Protection Working Group.

-We are a Community Cinema partner of the Nature Environment Wildlife Filmmakers (NEWF), which has provided us with an excellent avenue to screen environmental documentaries at our Isipingo and Adams Mission sites in eThekwini – both home to the Endangered Pickersgill’s Reed Frog.
+The EWT is a Community Cinema partner of the Nature Environment Wildlife Filmmakers (NEWF), which has given us an excellent platform from which to screen environmental documentaries at our Isipingo and Adams Mission sites in eThekwini.
+These areas are both home to the Endangered Pickersgill’s Reed Frog.
 In total, we have reached over 475 community members of all ages who have attended monthly screenings since 2019.

-In 2021 we started a partnership with the Cape Leopard Trust (CLT) on a project entitled “A tale of two Leopards”, looking at the Endangered Western Leopard Toad (WLT) and the Cape Leopard, particularly in the Overberg region of the Western Cape.
-In May, we travelled to meet with CLT in the Overberg to discuss the project scope and hold a stakeholder workshop for the WLT Biodiversity Management Plan.
+In 2021 we partnered with the Cape Leopard Trust (CLT) on a project entitled “A tale of two Leopards”, looking at the Endangered Western Leopard Toad (WLT) and the Cape Leopard.
+In May, we met with CLT in the Overberg to discuss the project scope and hold a stakeholder workshop for the WLT Biodiversity Management Plan.

 For more information, contact Dr Jeanne Tarrant

-Leap Day for Frogs is marked annually in February to raise awareness of the plight of these special amphibians.
-Frogs are often met with negative reactions and mixed attitudes, and Leap Day for Frogs aims to help to dispel some of these unpleasant connotations and educate people about the importance of frogs to our environment.
-There are 125 frog species in South Africa, of which a third are threatened by habitat destruction, increasing levels of pollution in freshwater systems, disease and climate change.
+We celebrate Leap Day for Frogs every February to raise awareness of the threats to frogs.
+People often dislike or fear frogs and Leap Day for Frogs is a chance to improve people’s attitudes by teaching them about how important they are.
+There are 125 frog species in South Africa, of which a third are threatened by habitat destruction, pollution, disease, and climate change.